 Arriving during the Gold Rush of 1849, Oscar Penn Fitzgerald began preaching to the mining camps in the foothills.
 He saw crime up close in the rough gold fields.
 In 1867, he served as the State Superintendent of Schools.

 One of Fitzgerald’s sermons had a profound effect on the bishop and is another example of how prisons observed Thanksgiving.
 Fitzgerald recounts his experience in “California Sketches,” first published in 1879 and expanded in 1894.

 Request for San Quentin sermon

 “I want you to go with me to San Quentin (and) preach a Thanksgiving sermon to the poor fellows,” the bishop was asked.

 “I met our party at the Vallejo Street wharf, and we were soon steaming on our way.
-Passing under the guns of Fort Alcatraz, past Angel Island, all of us felt the exhilaration of the California sunshine and the bracing November air,” he wrote.
+Passing under the guns of Fort Alcatraz all of us felt the exhilaration of the California sunshine,” he wrote.